operator-playground-io/etcd-operator/tutorials/create_instance_of_etcd_cluster.md

 ```

-**Step 2:** Connect to etcd-cluster from etcd-client container
+**Step 4:** Connect to etcd-cluster from etcd-client container

 ```execute
 kubectl run --rm -i --tty etcd-client --image quay.io/coreos/etcd --restart=Never  --env ClusterIP=##DNS.ip##  -- /bin/sh
 ```

-You will see output similar below:
+You should see the output like below.

 ```
 If you don't see a command prompt, try pressing enter.
 / #
 ```

-**Step 3:** Put sample key-value pair into etcd-cluster database
+**Step 5:** Put sample key-value pair into etcd-cluster database

-***NOTE: We set environment variable ETCDCTL_API=3 to use v3 API(ETCDCTL_API=2 to use v2 API).
-If not set will give a warning.***

-Execute below command to put key-value pair.

 ```execute
 ETCDCTL_API=3 etcdctl --endpoints http://##DNS.ip##:32379 put cluster admin
 ```

-Sample output:
+**NOTE:** We set environment variable ETCDCTL_API=3 to use v3 API(ETCDCTL_API=2 to use v2 API).
+If not set will give a warning.

+Sample output is given below:

 ```
 OK
 ```

-**Step 4:** Retrieving the value by key
+**Step 6:** Retrieving the value by key by running the command as follows.

-Execute below command to retrieve value of key

 ```execute
 ETCDCTL_API=3 etcdctl --endpoints http://##DNS.ip##:32379 get cluster
 ```

-Sample output:
+This should produce an output like:

 ```
 cluster
 admin
 ```

-Execute below command to exit out of terminal:
+**Step 7:** Execute below command to exit out of terminal:

 ```execute
 exit